 osBucketName: " string " The name of the Oracle Cloud Infrastructure Object Storage bucket to which the dump is to be written.
 By default, the [DEFAULT] profile in the Oracle Cloud Infrastructure CLI configuration file located at ~/.oci/config is used to establish a connection to the bucket.
 You can substitute an alternative profile to be used for the connection with the ociConfigFile and ociProfile options.
 For instructions to set up a CLI configuration file, see SDK and CLI Configuration File. osNamespace: " string " The Oracle Cloud Infrastructure namespace where the Object Storage bucket named by osBucketName is located.
-The namespace for an Object Storage bucket is displayed in the Bucket Information tab of the bucket details page in the Oracle Cloud Infrastructure console, or can be obtained using the Oracle Cloud Infrastructure command line interface. ociConfigFile: " string " An Oracle Cloud Infrastructure CLI configuration file that contains the profile to use for the connection, instead of the one in the default location ~/.oci/config. ociProfile: " string " The profile name of the Oracle Cloud Infrastructure profile to use for the connection, instead of the [DEFAULT] profile in the Oracle Cloud Infrastructure CLI configuration file used for the connection. ocimds: [true false] Setting this option to true enables checks and modifications for compatibility with HeatWave Service.
-The default is false.
-Important When migrating to HeatWave Service, it is recommended to always use the latest available version of MySQL Shell.
+The namespace for an Object Storage bucket is displayed in the Bucket Information tab of the bucket details page in the Oracle Cloud Infrastructure console, or can be obtained using the Oracle Cloud Infrastructure command line interface. ociConfigFile: " string " An Oracle Cloud Infrastructure CLI configuration file that contains the profile to use for the connection, instead of the one in the default location ~/.oci/config. ociProfile: " string " The profile name of the Oracle Cloud Infrastructure profile to use for the connection, instead of the [DEFAULT] profile in the Oracle Cloud Infrastructure CLI configuration file used for the connection. ociAuth:" string " The authentication method to use when connecting to Oracle Cloud Infrastructure.
+This option requires osBucketName is configured with a valid value.